naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

 **Sync model**:  As the load increases the total number of active threads increase, context switches increases proportionally.
 As the request passing from producer(camel-aggregator) to consumer(camel-threads) increases so the fuxex call increases.
 This is exactly opposite to Async.
   - **Context switches**: As active threads increases the context switches increases proportionally in Sync.
-  - **IPC**: irrespective of load, the producer need to pick free thread from the free pool to assign the request, means it need to wake up the free thread before assignment. so as load increases the futex calls increases.
+  - **IPC**: irrespective of load, the producer need to pick free thread from the free pool to assign the request, means it need to wake up the free thread before assignment. so as load increases the futex calls increases proportionally.

 In summary, as load increases the efficiency of IPC and context switches decreases in Sync model, on other hand for Async the efficiency of context switches and IPC increases, this makes the gap widen as load increases.